cubbK/epub_to_easy_swedish_converter/readme.md

 - ~100 minutes on the book with 45000 words(average book size) `example.epub`

+But it's possible to read the partial file by opening ./output/\*.epub_latt_svenska.html.
+The paragraphs that have been converted will have a ۞ sign.

 ## Why?

 I want to read swedish books.
 Unfortunatelly I'm not at the level that I can understand ones I actually want to read, thus this tool.

 ## How?

 It converts the epub to html with pandadoc and then for every paragraph it runs an LLM prompt with https://docs.gpt4all.io/index.html and bundles the modified content back into .epub.

 Maintains book special fromatting and images.